 Great news!
-These both work fine on iPad, whether you are using Safari or Chrome!
-These are a vital tool for each and every blogger, so it is a huge relief they can be used on almost any platform anywhere.
-If you have not been using them, be sure to check out this blog launch checklist for help getting started with these two essential and completely free tools!
+Google Search Console works fine on iPad, whether you are using Safari or Chrome!
+It are a vital tool for each and every blogger, so it is a huge relief it can be used on almost any platform anywhere.
+If you have not been using Search Console or Analytics, be sure to check out this blog launch checklist for help getting started with these two essential and completely free tools!

-There is really no difference from using them on a laptop or desktop, simply touch what you wish to filter your view by, and you are good to go.
-A note is that as of November 2018, the default on Safari seems to be the old Google Search Console view, so if you wish to use the new interface it will be a simple single button click.
+There is really is not much difference from using them on a laptop or desktop, simply touch what you wish to filter your view by, and you are good to go.

 Other Productivity Tools for Your iPad

 Did you know your iPad comes with some built in productivity tools?
 It does!
 Here are a couple of native iPad apps I find myself using over and over:

 - Mail.
 I really like the iPad Mail app and use it for my e-mail.
 Alternatively, if you are a gmail user, there is a gmail app if you prefer.